Anneardysa/ArdysaModsTools/README.md

 ## Install Mods

-Installs mods by copying local files and downloading mod-specific files.

 1. **Detect Folder:** Use "Auto Detect" or "Manual Detect" first to enable the "Install Mods" button.
 2. Click **"Install Mods"**.
 3. Watch the console log: